More inclusive payments for the blind and visually impaired: Papara takes the lead

 The change is coming.

-And in Turkey, leading digital financial services company Papara stepping up a gear and offering a more secure and inclusive payment experience, totally discreet for the user.
+And in Turkey, leading digital financial services company Papara is stepping up a gear and offering a more secure and inclusive payment experience, totally discreet for the user.

 The solution gives them greater autonomy and makes each transaction more secure and trusted.

 In other words, visually impaired users are sure they're being charged the proper amount by hearing every transaction step.